Lincoln Castle Academy Curriculum Aims

-- All course assessment will now be at the end of the Y11.
+- All course assessment is usually at the end of the Y11.
 There will be no more modular examinations and there will be restrictions on which exams students can take early.

 - Exams will form 100% of the assessment in most subjects.
 Coursework and controlled assessments will cease in most subjects.

-- They are designed to be more challenging and demanding.
+- All courses (both GCSE and Applied Vocational) are designed to be more challenging and demanding.
 This will be evident in the increased content, the length and number of examinations and the style of questions.